ramirorichmand/0703Lab_JSEventsToDoList/lab_js_events.md

 # Lab - JS Events To Do list

-In this lab you are tasked with creating a page that manages a To-Do list.
-There is some start code, with the bare bones of an HTML file containing a small form and somewhere to start a todo list.
+In this lab we were tasked with creating a page that manages a To-Do list.
+There was some start code, with the bare bones of an HTML file containing a small form and somewhere to start a todo list.

 Open `lab_jsevents_start_code` folder in VSCode.
 Open `index.html` in your browser so you can see the page and test the code you are about to write.
 You will notice that a `script.js` has already been created for you and that this file is loaded into your `index.html` via an existing `<script>` tag.